micker/mod_dashboard/README.md

 Dashboard admin module is a lighter and flexible module admin for Joomla!.
 No need component or big framwork.
 All is in module, with font-icon.
 You can display it in cpanel position for icon and custom list of article OR AND icon position for a vertical list of action link.
 With Joomla! admin module you can easly do a powerfull admin for your user.

 Joomla **module dashboard** for cpanel position.
- Compatibilty : joomla 3 and isis template
+ Compatibilty : joomla 3 / 4 and isis template and atumn

 Think to publish it in **`cpanel position`** after installation.